 Over nine million people pass through America's local jails each year.
-These individuals often receive little in the way of services, support, or supervision as they leave jail and reenter the community.
-In response to the need for jurisdictions across the country to address this transition, the National Institute of Corrections (NIC) partnered with the Urban Institute in 2007 to launch the Transition from Jail to Community (TJC) initiative.
+These people often don't receive services, support, or supervision as they leave jail and reenter the community.
+To address these issues during transition, the National Institute of Corrections (NIC) partnered with the Urban Institute in 2007 to launch the Transition from Jail to Community (TJC) initiative.

 TJC involves the development, implementation, and evaluation of a model for jail-to-community transition.
-The TJC model is not a discrete program; it is a new way of doing business that entails systems change and the development of collaborative relationships between jails and community partners.
+The model is a new way of doing business that entails systems change and collaborative relationships between jails and community partners.
 The TJC model aims to improve public safety and reintegration outcomes.
-The TJC approach is being implemented in six jurisdictions, and technical assistance products have been created for communities across the country.

 TJC Online Learning Toolkit

-In order to provide detailed implementation guidance, examples, and tools to jurisdictions across the country seeking to address jail-to-community transition, the TJC team developed the TJC Online Learning Toolkit.
-The Toolkit guides users, whether from criminal justice or community-based agencies, through implementation of each component of the TJC model.
+To provide detailed implementation guidance, examples, and tools to jurisdictions seeking to address jail-to-community transition, the TJC team developed the TJC Online Learning Toolkit, which guides users through implementing the TJC model.
 Users can navigate the nine modules at their own pace.
 Each module incorporates examples from jurisdictions across the country, tools developed to facilitate implementation in the TJC learning sites, and links to additional resources.

 Additional information about TJC and other NIC reentry efforts is available at the National Institute of Corrections.